New York's Medical Orders for Life-Sustaining Treatment (MOLST) Form

 How Does a MOLST Form Differ From Other Health Care Directives?

-Taken together, a Living Will and a Health Care Proxy can provide more information than a MOLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a MOLST form, you do not need a DNR order, but you should still complete these two important health care directives to provide a full set of wishes about your care.
+Taken together, a living will and health care proxy can provide more information than a MOLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For more information about making health care directives, see New York Living Wills and Health Care Proxies: What You Need to Know.